 peace is enough

 The Grammar of Possibility

-Along with writing, I'm proud to serve as Language Consultant for the Cozy Grammar Series of Online Video Courses, showing how grammar can help foster and enhance creativity.
+Along with writing and speaking, I'm proud to serve as Language Consultant for the Cozy Grammar Series of Online Video Courses, showing how grammar can help foster and enhance creativity.